Your local electrician in Dringhouses

 Electrical work in Dringhouses — what I typically see

-The older properties along Tadcaster Road and near Askham Bog have their own character — and their own electrical challenges.
+The older properties along Tadcaster Road and near Askham Bog have their own character, and their own electrical challenges.
 Some of these houses are over a century old, with wiring that's been extended and modified over generations.
 Damp can also be a factor for properties bordering the Bog.
-I take extra care with these homes, planning cable routes to avoid unnecessary damage and checking for any moisture-related issues that could affect electrical safety.
+I take extra care with these homes, planning cable routes to avoid unnecessary damage.

 EV chargers and garden offices